mlesniak/order-stock-services/README.md

 Prerequisites: Docker, Docker Compose, Gradle, a recent JDK and [httpie](https://httpie.io/) are installed.

 We show how to manually start the services and perform HTTP requests.
-Alternatively, below, you can find a script do create docker containers and use the corresponding global docker-compose file to start everything via docker-compose.
+Alternatively, below, you can find a script to create docker containers and use the corresponding global docker-compose file to start everything via docker-compose.

 Start the database